Fluid-Technology/style-guides/src/lenderhive_style_guide.md

 - **Fair Comparisons:** Ensure any product/service comparisons are fair, balanced, and meaningful
 - **Clear Identification:** State Lenderhive's name and provide appropriate contact information

+**Balancing Benefits with Realistic Expectations:**
+While we aim to communicate the significant value Lenderhive provides, it is paramount that our financial promotions accurately reflect the reality that outcomes for customers are dependent on individual circumstances, creditworthiness, market conditions, and the specific products they may qualify for.
+Headlines and initial statements, while designed to capture attention, must be carefully balanced by the surrounding content to manage expectations and avoid implying guaranteed results.

 **Critical Disclosures (Must Include When Relevant):**
 - **Mortgage Discussions:** "As a mortgage is secured against your home, it could be repossessed if you do not keep up the mortgage repayments."
 - **Interest Rate/Credit Cost Mentions:** Compliant Representative APRC example with all MCOB-required components (flag for Author to provide complete APRC)